shishishi123/shishishi123.github.io/_pages/about.md

 I am a Ph.D. candidate in Bradly Department of Electrical and Computer Engineering at Virginia Tech, under the supervision of [Prof. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html) and [Prof. Y. Thomas Hou](https://www.cnsr.ictas.vt.edu/THou.html).
 My research interests include federated learning, network intrusion detection, adversarial machine learning, and differential privacy.

-I will work as an assistant professor at University of South Florida starting from fall 2023.
+I will work as an assistant professor in the Department of Computer Science Engineering at University of South Florida starting from fall 2023.

-<span style="color:blue">Multiple PhD Openings (with assistantship):</span>.
-I am looking for self-motivated students.If this opportunity interests you, kindly reach out to me, providing your resume and any additional documents that will help me gain insight into your academic history and research expertise.
+<span style="color:blue">Multiple PhD Openings (with assistantship): </span> I am looking for self-motivated students.
+If this opportunity interests you, kindly reach out to me, providing your resume and any additional documents that will help me gain insight into your academic history and research expertise.

 ## Education
 * B.S. in Communications Engineering, Beijing University of Posts and Telecommunications, 2015